aws-samples/amazon-sagemaker-secure-mlops/README.md

 The solution is designed for multi-region deployment.
 You can deploy end-to-end stack in any region of a single AWS account.
 The following limitations and considerations apply:

 + The **shared IAM roles** (`DSAdministratorRole`, `SageMakerDetectiveControlExecutionRole`, `SCLaunchRole`) are created each time you deploy a new core infrastructure (`core-main`) or "quickstart" (`data-science-environment-quickstart`) stack.
 They created with `<StackName>-<RegionName>` prefix and designed to be unique within your end-to-end data science environment.
 For example, if you deploy one stack set (including core infrastructure and team data science environment) in one region and another stack in another region, these two stacks will not share any IAM roles and any users assuming any persona roles will have an independent set of permissions per stack set.
-+ The **environment IAM roles** (`DSTeamAdministratorRole`, `DataScientistRole`, `SageMakerExecutionRole`, `SageMakerPipelineExecutionRole`, `SCProjectLaunchRole`, `SageMakerModelDeploymentRole`) are created with unique names.
++ The **environment IAM roles** (`DSTeamAdministratorRole`, `DataScientistRole`, `SageMakerExecutionRole`, `SageMakerPipelineExecutionRole`, `SCProjectLaunchRole`, `SageMakerModelExecutionRole`) are created with unique names.
 Each deployment of a new data science environment (via CloudFormation or via AWS Service Catalog) creates a set of unique roles.
 + SageMaker Studio uses two pre-defined roles `AmazonSageMakerServiceCatalogProductsLaunchRole` and `AmazonSageMakerServiceCatalogProductsUseRole`.
 These roles are global for the AWS account and created by the first deployment of core infrastructure.
 These two roles have `Retain` deletion policy and _are not deleted_ when you delete the stack which has created these roles.

 ## Clean-up considerations